alessio29/savagebot/README.md

 `!r 6d6s4` - WoD, Lady Blackbird roll - rolls 6 d6 and returns how many dice rolled 4 or more

+`12d10s7` - roll 12 d10s, 7+ is a success, count successes

+`12d10f1s7` - roll 12 d10s, 7+ is a success, 1- is a failure, substract failures from successes

+`12d10s7f1` -  same as above

+`28d6!f1s10` - roll 28 open-ended d6s, 10+ is a success, 1- is a failure, substract failures from successes

 `!r 6x4d6k3` - roll 4 dice keeping 3 highest 6 times

 `!r d66` - rolls two d6 and returns values from 11 to 66 to support random choice from 6x6 table